freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 # The Official freeCodeCamp Moderator Handbook

-This handbook will help you moderate different places in our community.
-This covers conversations and interactions in issues and pull request threads on GitHub, the community forum, the chat rooms, and other official communities that we foster.
+This handbook will help you moderate different places in our community; this covers conversations and interactions in issues and pull request threads on GitHub, the community forum, the chat rooms, and other official communities we foster.

 > [!NOTE]
 > All freeCodeCamp moderators are community-wide moderators.
 That means we trust you to oversee any of these places.

 You can serve as a moderator on any of the platforms that are of the most interest to you.
 Some moderators just help out on GitHub, while others just help out on the forum.
 Some moderators are active everywhere.

-The bottom line is that we want you to enjoy being a moderator, and invest your scarce time in places that are of interest to you.
+The bottom line is that we want you to enjoy being a moderator and invest your scarce time in places that interest to you.

 > "With great power comes great responsibility." - Uncle Ben